Who is Conservation Volunteers?

-Conservation Volunteers welcomes people with a love of the outdoors and interest in the environment to take part as a volunteer.
+Anyone with a love of the outdoors and interest in the environment.

-Our volunteers come from a wide range of backgrounds, and you don’t need any prior skills or experience.
-To volunteer on an overnight project you need to be aged between 17 and 70 (or over 18 if you are an international visitor to Australia).
+You don’t need any prior skills or experience.
+To volunteer on an overnight project, you need to be aged between 17 and 70 (or over 18 if you are an international visitor to Australia).

 We have volunteer opportunities to suit your availability and interest.
-You can:
+You can volunteer on:

-- Volunteer regularly and help the environment in your local area.
+- A daily basis and help the environment in your local area.

-- Volunteer for a unique holiday and visit some fantastic locations on a Destination Conservation Experience.
+- A unique holiday and visit some fantastic locations on a Destination Conservation Experience.